jkulba/microblog/README.md

 # microblog
-My progress from The Flask Mega-Tutorial
+My progress from "The Flask Mega-Tutorial" by Miguel Grinberg